vboughner/bixby-capsule-with-aws/docs/05-api-gateway-setup.md

 A popup window will appear, warning you that you need to give the API Gateway permission to call the lambda using both of the new aliases.
 Do the following:
-- copy the text from the red section into the clipboard (see image below)
+- copy all of the text from the pink background section into the clipboard (see image below, I've blocked out own account number)
-- note the new lambda function call (in the red rectangle in the image below)
+- note the location of the new lambda function call (the red rectangle in the image below)

 ![Dynamic Lambda Call 4](dynamic-lambda-call-4.png)